wp-plugins/post-status-menu-items/readme.txt

 * First release.

 == Upgrade Notice ==
+= 1.3.3 =
+Fix a notice in some circumstances.

 = 1.3.2 =
 Link to settings added to Plugins page.
 Support for Archived Post Status plugin.